Effective Date: 02/19/2014

 The officer will complete a Stop Stick Deployment Report (form 2.26), required for product replacement.

-17. Sergeant or Above Will Complete a Pursuit Report
+18. Supervisors Will Review Video and Complete a Pursuit Report

-The sergeant or above in charge of a pursuit will complete a Supervisor’s Report of Vehicle Pursuit (form 2.28) at the conclusion of every pursuit.
+The supervisor in charge of a pursuit will complete a Supervisor’s Report of Vehicle Eluding (form 2.28).

-The sergeant will forward the report, along with any associated administrative reports, to the Chief of Police through the primary pursuing unit’s chain of command whether or not a suspect is apprehended.
+The supervisor will forward the report, along with any associated administrative reports, to the Chief of Police through the primary pursuing unit’s chain of command whether or not a suspect is apprehended.

 This review shall include details regarding supervisory controls exerted over the pursuit.